incognion/end/README.md

 ---

-(a) Bone augmentation after extraction of the left central incisor tooth. (b) Coated dental implant. (c) Augmentos 3D Scaffold, a bone substitute material for filling or reconstructing non-load-bearing bone defects or for filling bone defects sufficiently stabilized by appropriate means.
-This appears to be the first 3D-printed CaP cement. (d) Self-setting cement granules consisting of a-TCP, CaHPO4, CaCO3, and HAP. (e) Nano-Hydroxyapatite Toothpaste. (f) Osteovit xenograft bone substitute. (g) DePuy Synthes CORAIL cementless hip prosthesis for total hip arthroplasty. (h) Material bone graft substitute composed of demineralized bone matrix (DBM) from human donors in a sodium hyaluronate carrier.
+**Alumina Used in Surgical Implants:**

+Alumina ceramics have seen significant use in surgical implants over the past decades, contributing to the advancement of medical ceramics.
+The utilization of bioceramics has grown considerably for applications involving living tissue.

+**Characteristics of Bioceramics:**
+1. **Material Toxicity:**
+   - If the material is toxic, the surrounding tissue experiences deterioration, leading to biomaterials being unsuitable for use.

+2. **Biological Inactivity:**
+   - Non-toxic materials, like alumina and zirconia, result in the formation of biologically inactive fibrous tissue capsules around the material.
+This inertness is observable under an optical microscope, showcasing direct opposition of bone to the material.

+3. **Bioactive Materials:**
+   - Non-toxic, biologically active materials foster the formation of interfacial bonds between the tissue and biomaterials, termed bioactive materials.

+4. **Resorbable Biomaterials:**
+   - Non-toxic materials that dissolve in surrounding tissue, with the dissolved material being replaced.
+These are known as resorbable biomaterials.

+**Examples of Inert Ceramics:**
+- Alumina and zirconia bioceramics exhibit no chemical changes during long-term exposure to physiological environments.
+In some cases, there may be chemical or mechanical degradation, but the concentration of degradation is controlled by the body's natural regulatory mechanisms.

+**Inert Ceramics for Surgical Implants:**
+- The first among inert ceramics used for surgical implants is alumina.
+Alumina, with its high density (99.5 percent), is employed in load-bearing hip and dental applications due to its excellent corrosion resistance, good biocompatibility, high wear resistance, and strength.

-**Alumina as Ceramic Implant Material:**
+**Alumina as an Implant Material:**
-Alumina is utilized as a ceramics implant material due to its high density (99.5 percent), making it suitable for load-bearing applications in hips and dentistry.
-It possesses the following characteristics:

-- Excellent corrosion resistance
-- Good biocompatibility
-- High wear resistance and strength

-Alumina biomaterials with a very fine grain size and sintering temperature ranging from 1600 to 1800 degrees Celsius depend on the properties of raw materials.
-A small amount of MgO, less than 5 percent, is used as a grain growth inhibitor to achieve a fine grain and a high-density sintered body.
-The strength and fracture toughness of alumina are functions of grain size and sintering material purity, with an average grain size of 4 micrometers and a purity of 99.7 percent.
-Commercially available alumina biomaterials aim to improve flexural and compressive strength.
+- Alumina biomaterials, with a very fine grain size and sintering temperature ranging from 1600 to 1800 degrees Celsius, depend on the properties of raw materials.
+A small amount of MgO (less than 5 percent) is used as a grain growth inhibitor to achieve a fine grain and high-density sintered body.

+- The strength and fracture toughness of alumina are influenced by grain size and sintering material purity.
+An average grain size of 4 micrometers and purity of 99.7 percent contribute to improved flexural strength and compressive strength.
+Commercially available alumina biomaterials meet these specifications.

 ---